John W. Morton (Tennessee politician)

 John Watson Morton (September 19, 1842 – November 21, 1914) was an American Confederate military officer, farmer and politician.
 Educated at the Western Military Institute, he entered military service soon after graduation, with the outbreak of war.
 He served as captain of artillery under General Nathan Bedford Forrest in the Confederate States Army during the American Civil War.
 Afterward he was the founder of the Nashville chapter of the Ku Klux Klan during the Reconstruction era.

 Although Morton studied medicine after the war and practiced as a physician for two years, he decided to go into farming.
 He led various agricultural societies and served as the Tennessee Secretary of State from 1901 to 1909.

 Early life

-John Watson Morton was born on September 19, 1842 in Williamson County, Tennessee to Dr John A. Morton and his wife Sarah Buchanan.
+Morton was born on September 19, 1842, in Williamson County, Tennessee, to Dr John A. Morton and his wife Sarah Buchanan.
 He had a brother, Thomas P. Morton.
-The family moved to Nashville, Tennessee in 1854.
+The family moved to Nashville, Tennessee, in 1854.

 Morton was educated at the private Western Military Institute.
 At the outset of the American Civil War of 1861-1865, he joined the Rock City Guards, a Nashville militia.
 He subsequently served as the captain of artillery under General Nathan Bedford Forrest in the Confederate States Army.
 He was the youngest captain in the Confederate forces.
 He subsequently wrote a book about his war service.

 After the war, Morton studied medicine at the University of Nashville, graduating as valedictorian in 1867.